╌>

 Freshman Silent

-7 freepress 2 weeks ago
+7 freepress one month ago

 The reason he won is because like ALWAYS, Republican voters stick together, never say anything bad about their party, vote in a solid block for the "R" on the ticket, and embrace gerrymandering to keep power.
 Until Democrats can show that same long term level of commitment and party loyalty, no opinion from anyone matters.
 It certainly doesn't matter if there are more registered Democrats across the country or in any given state, if they splinter on any issue with no long term foresight on how that affects the outcome.
 Vote "D" down the ballot, vote "D" in every election, every state, every time and you will see the same wins Republicans undeservedly get with far worse candidates.
 Republican voters don't care if the candidate is right or wrong, they go for the win by simply sticking together as a block.
 Until you chip their block away by following the map they have clearly shown you, then expect to lose without complaint.
 Loyalty is an admirable quality, even if Republican voters vote for candidates that are clearly undesirable, they stick the party line as a voting block and win.
 Like it or not.